project-codeflare/mlbatch/setup.RHOAI-v2.12/CLUSTER-SETUP.md

 - pod priorities, resource requests and limits have been adjusted.

-To work around https://issues.redhat.com/browse/RHOAIENG-7887 (a race condition in OpenShift AI installation), do a rolling restart of the Kueue manager.
+To work around https://issues.redhat.com/browse/RHOAIENG-7887 (a race condition in Red Hat OpenShift AI installation), do a rolling restart of the Kueue manager.
 ```sh
 oc rollout restart deployment/kueue-controller-manager -n redhat-ods-applications
 ```